Naniwasuji Line: History

-On 9 July 2019, the railway business was approved by the Ministry of Land, Infrastructure, and Transportation under the railway business act.
+On 9 July 2019, the railway business was approved by the Ministry of Land, Infrastructure, Transport and Tourism under the railway business act.
 Construction of the project was approved in February 2020.

-In February 2023, track switching work took place between the 11th and the 13th of that month (including the decomissioning of the former Umeda Freight Line).
+In February 2023, track switching work took place between the 11th and the 13th of that month (including the decommissioning of the former Umeda Freight Line).
 Before then, JR passenger trains used a single-track freight spur from Osaka Station to join the Osaka Loop Line at Nishi-Kujō.
 Track switching was finished within the allotted timeframe and the Haruka and Kuroshio have since been using the new tracks.

 The new underground platforms at Osaka Station opened for service on 18 March 2023.

 Current plans

 Current plans are to begin construction once the Osaka Higashi Line opens to Osaka Station, with completion anticipated in spring 2031.
 Total construction costs, including provisions for the line at Kita-Umeda, are projected to total 330 billion yen.